 Begin work on reports of Property Value for State Comptroller's Office.
 Check that all qualifying residences have homestead exemptions, if not send applications.
 After tax rates are set, files are updated for new tax rates.
 Update listing of all taxing unit rates.
+Check that mapping updates have been processed as scheduled.

-October 2020
+October 2026

-Review and update Ag Survey Letter as needed.

-Continue field work reviewing class schedules and condition of improvements

-Continue elections process

-Meet with Ag Advisory Board
+Appraisal Department: Review and update Ag Survey Letter as needed.
+Continue field work reviewing class schedules and condition of improvements Continue elections process Meet with Ag Advisory Board

 Mail Ag Survey Letters to owners.
 Submit completed Reports of Property Value to State Comptroller's Office.

-November 2020
+November 2026